Surveillance of antimicrobial use and resistance in human health

 Find out more

-More information about APAS is available from Australian Commission on Safety and Quality in Health Care.
+More information about APAS, and access to the interactive APAS Data Explorer, is available from Australian Commission on Safety and Quality in Health Care.

 National Alert System for Critical Antimicrobial Resistances (CARAlert)